gbv/jskos-server/README.md

 ## API Usage

 * **URL**

   /mappings

 * **Method**

   `GET`

 * **URL Params**

   `from=[uri]` or `to=[uri]`

   Missing parameters will result in an empty response array.

 * **Success Response**

   **Code:** 200

   **Concent:** JSON array of [JSKOS Concept Mappings]

 * **Sample Call**

   ``` bash
   curl http://localhost:3000/mappings?from=http://rvk.uni-regensburg.de/nt/DD_2000
   ```

+## Deployment

+The application is currently deployed at http://coli-conc.gbv.de/api/mappings.
+At the moment, there is no automatic deployment of new versions.

+### Notes about depolyment on Ubuntu
+It is recommended to use a [newer version of Node.js](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions).
+Installing the dependencies might also require installing nodejs-legacy: `sudo apt-get install nodejs-legacy` ([more info here](https://stackoverflow.com/questions/21168141/cannot-install-packages-using-node-package-manager-in-ubuntu)).
+One possibility for running the application in production on Ubuntu 16.04 is described [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04).